trepichio/trepichio.github.io/README.md

 I have used many resources like Books, Tutorial videos, Blog articles.
 I will be soon listing my favourites one.

-Below it is the list of my repositories and some deployed VueJS SPA.
+Below it is a list of a few of my repositories and some deployed VueJS SPA.
+If you want to see more click on "view on GitHub" at top of page.

 # Check it out!